Description

 Tried: Assume the function pointer fires immediately when the menu option is chosen, without looking for a secondary dispatch function.

-The pointer does not fire inside the menu branch itself.
+The pointer does not fire inside the menu branch.
 It fires in doProcess(), which main() calls after every branch returns.
-Without tracing the post-branch call, you would think the UAF window is too narrow and miss that every subsequent menu iteration is also a viable trigger.
+Miss that post-branch call and the use-after-free window looks far too narrow, when in fact every later menu iteration is a viable trigger.

 picoCTF{d0ubl3_j30p4rdy_...}What didn't work first